bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-core-wallet-and-wrangling-bitcoin-data.md

 Adam Jonas: 00:26:46

-Given that the largest pool(?) is now in the United States, it just becomes more complicated.
+Given that the largest pool is now in the United States, it just becomes more complicated.

 Mark Erhardt: 00:26:51